ardadoganok/sup-stress/README.md

 # sup-stress

-# Description
-private stress systems for fivem
+private stress script for fivem

+# Dependencies
++ | esx_status

+# Contact
+Contact for your ideas that can be added
++ | Discord: Supreme#9697